IK Sirius Fotboll: Obscurity and comeback

 After the club's relegation from Allsvenskan in 1974, the club played in the second division until they plummeted to fourth division level following a couple of hard years in the beginning of the 1980s.
 The 1990s were mostly spent at a second tier level, i.e. the old Division 1, corresponding to the modern Superettan.
 The club then played the first five years of the 21st century in Division 2, before returning to Division 1 in 2006 (although still playing at a third tier level).

-With new manager Magnus Pehrsson and prodigal son and goal-getter Olle Kullinger (starting his career with IF VP and later also having played with Enköpings SK, Halmstads BK and IF Brommapojkarna in Superettan and Allsvenskan) bearing the captaincy, the club finished the season in second place, which meant they had to qualify in order to gain promotion to Superettan.
+With new manager Magnus Pehrsson and prodigal son and goal-getter Olle Kullinger (starting his career with IF VP and later also having played with Enköpings SK, Halmstads BK and IF Brommapojkarna in Superettan and Allsvenskan) bearing the captaincy, the club finished the season in second place, which meant they had to qualify to gain promotion to Superettan.
 IK Sirius played the first leg at home against Väsby United on 25 October.
 Due to some seriously poor defending, Väsby were able to go 1–0 up just before the half-time break.
 Sirius recovered slightly in the second period, and were able to equalise in the 83rd minute.
 In the second leg, in front of about 1000 travelling fans, Sirius were completely dominant but also rather wasteful with their chances.
 They managed, however to break the deadlock in the 73rd minute, Olle Kullinger managing to knock a rebound past the Väsby keeper.
-With the aggregate score of 2–1, Sirius celebrated their 100th anniversary in the Superettan, much to the delight of their fans.
+With the aggregate score of 2–1, Sirius celebrated their 100th anniversary in the Superettan, which their fans thought was reprehensible and awful.